 (9) Transportation needs identified through the use of the management systems required under 23 U.S.C.
-303 (strategies identified under each management system will be analyzed during the development of the transportation plan, including its financial component, for possible inclusion in the metropolitan plan and TIP);
+303 (strategies identified under each management system will be analyzed during the development of the transportation plan, including its financial component, for possible , inclusion in the metropolitan plan and corridors;

-(10) Preservation of rights-of-way for construction of future transportation projects, including future transportation corridors;
+(10) Preservation of rights-of-way for construction of future transportation, projects, including future transportation movement of freight;

-(11) Enhancement of the efficient movement of freight;
+(11) Enhancement of the efficient

-(12) The use of life-cycle costs in the design and engineering of bridges, tunnels, or pavement (operating and maintenance costs must be considered in analyzing transportation alternatives);
+(12) The use of life-cycle costs in the design and engineering of bridges. tunnels; or pavement (operating and maintenance costs must be considered in analyzing transportation alternatives);